 Bob Shanks, then vice-president of programming for ABC, was interested in the idea but felt that, since the current market was already over-saturated with game shows, a shorter commercial-break stint, like “Dialing For Dollars“, would be more successful.
 Dialing for Dollars would indeed be the template from which TV POWWW! would be based on.

-Now whether or not Magnovox reneged on the deal because they didn’t want their product being associated with something as cheezy as Dialing For Dollars is something we will never know.
-However, internet rumors and piecemeal information allege that executives at Magnovox, keen on getting some high-profile advertisement at a reduced rate from ABC, reasoned that since video games console systems were a very new medium and not every household had one, there was no way this video game show was going to get off the ground easily unless advertising made the Magnovox Odyssey something every household had.
+Now whether or not Magnavox reneged on the deal because they didn’t want their product being associated with something as cheezy as Dialing For Dollars is something we will never know.
+However, internet rumors and piecemeal information allege that executives at Magnavox, keen on getting some high-profile advertisement at a reduced rate from ABC, reasoned that since video games console systems were a very new medium and not every household had one, there was no way this video game show was going to get off the ground easily unless advertising made the Magnavox Odyssey something every household had.
 They do have a point -if this rumor is true.
-As a solution to the problem Magnovox allegedly tried to cut an aggressive deal with ABC for commercial time to advertise their product during prime-time before each episode of this new “gaming show” but ABC declined because Magnovox’s terms were too high.
+As a solution to the problem Magnavox allegedly tried to cut an aggressive deal with ABC for commercial time to advertise their product during prime-time before each episode of this new “gaming show” but ABC declined because Magnavox’s terms were too high.
 Who knows?
 But it’s a good story.
 Frankly it kind of reads like an urban legend.

 Now, to make a very long story short, Kempner contacted Fairchild Semiconductor, the company who created the Fairchild Channel F home video game system and struck up a deal; Fairchild would create a specialized unit just for TV to landline video game competition that worked with voice-activation and the executives would guarantee that the Fairchild Channel F who become that standard system for the program.
 Fairchild would also create specialized games simplified just for TV broadcast competition; i.e shorter duration, rudimentary targeting, etc. It all seemed to be coming together and everyone was happy….except one thing.
 When it came time to test the system out, lo and behold, it just didn’t work right and especially with calls trying to sync in realtime from one coastline to another.
 The lag was terrible. something 3-4 seconds off.
 Nonetheless, Kempner was dead set on making this deal work.
 But how?